Need help planning a few days away in Barcelona? You’re in the right place!

 Did you even go to Barcelona if you didn’t tour the Sagrada Familia?

-Gaudi’s still-unfinished cathedral is the city’s most iconic landmark, and thus a total must-visit while you’re here!
+GaudÃ’s still-unfinished cathedral is the city’s most iconic landmark, and thus a total must-visit while you’re here!
 We visited a lot of churches and cathedrals on our travels throughout Europe, but the Sagrada Familia is truly unlike any other!
-You absolutely cannot miss it.
+In fact, it’s the tallest cathedral in the world.

-However, since it’s so famous the queues do get pretty long, so we highly recommend booking this skip-the-line tour.
+However, since it’s so famous, the queues do get pretty long, so we highly recommend booking this skip-the-line tour.
 Barcelona is such an amazing city that it’s a shame to waste time queuing when you could be exploring!
 And as well as fast-track entry, taking this tour also meant that we learned a lot about the Sagrada Familia.

-This tour was well worth €55 for an English tour, and after our 1.5 hours were up, we were able to stay inside the church and continue exploring by ourselves.
+This tour was well worth the money for an English tour, and after our 1.5 hours were up, we were able to stay inside the church and continue exploring by ourselves.
 I recommend booking the 1 pm tour to best fit into this itinerary!

 I should warn you that this tour is super popular and almost always sells out, so make sure to book it in advance!